Gender Gap and Financial Inclusion: Women and Wealth

 Empowering women to take control of their financial destiny

-According to Yougov Omnibus data, a lack of knowledge and confidence are keeping one group from investing – women!
+According to YouGov Omnibus data, a lack of knowledge and confidence is keeping one group from investing – women!
 The study finds that 52% of women have never held an investment product, compared to 37% of men.
 Added to that, just one in five women (21%) currently hold an investment, against a third (35%) of men.

-Research by Nutmeg shows that women’s retirement pots are 37% smaller than mens!
+Research by Nutmeg shows that women’s retirement pots are 37% smaller than men!
 Whilst the obvious wage gap (17.9% in 2018) is the primary cause, reduced pension contributions owing to time out of work for ‘family’ commitments could partly explain the pension gap too.
 There’s so much more at play though.
-Nutmeg encourage women to take control of their retirement, and offer some practical steps to take control of your financial future and help close the pension gap.
+Nutmeg encourages women to take control of their retirement and offer some practical steps to take control of your financial future and help close the pension gap.
 Read here

 The situation is challenging, but it’s not hopeless.
 FTAdviser stress the need for women to take control over their financial futures, and have conversations now if they are to avoid a financially insecure retirement.

-The Wealth Consultant is here to help you have those conversations, and is offering free consultations to women looking to plan their retirement (eligible clients* only who book in June or July).
+The Wealth Consultant is here to help you have those conversations and is offering free consultations to women looking for retirement planning (eligible clients* only who book in June or July).
 The Wealth Consultant will assess your current situation, and guide you through the financial landscape, empowering you to take ownership of your financial wellbeing so that you can enjoy peace of mind.
 If needs be, and at the appropriate time, we can introduce you to three wealth managers who may be better placed to serve your needs, free of charge.